Cost of living crisis

 Here are some things to consider:

 It’s important to be aware of warning signs that your financial health is deteriorating.
-Some of the signs include, consistently relying on your overdraft or credit cards, being unable to pay bills on time, or are getting overdue payment and collection notices.
+Some of the signs include, consistently relying on your overdraft or credit cards, being unable to pay bills on time, or if you're getting overdue payment and collection notices.
 Being aware of the early signs and taking positive action as soon as possible can help to avoid bigger problems in the future.

 For many people, talking about financial difficulties can provoke feelings of shame and embarrassment.
-But talking to a trusted friend, family member or calling a helpline can be a first step to helping you regain control., You can also find a free debt adviser by visiting the MoneyHelper website.
-A debt advisor can help you come up with solutions and discuss your options Debt Advice Locator | Syndication | MoneyHelper
+But talking to a trusted friend, family member or calling a helpline can be a first step to helping you regain control.
+You can also find a free debt adviser by visiting the MoneyHelper website.
+A debt advisor can help you come up with solutions and discuss your options Debt Advice Locator | Syndication | MoneyHelper.

 If you’re struggling to meet your obligations, speak to your lender or creditor as soon as possible.
 Many people facing difficulties are uncomfortable doing this, and only do so after they miss payments, which can have serious consequences.
 Your lender or creditor may be able to offer affordable repayment options to help relieve the pressure.
 If you’re unsure how to begin the conversation, you’ll find tips here: Talking to your creditor (moneyhelper.org.uk).